How to Heal Your Relationship With Prayer

 You could also ask to a Muslim friend to pray with you, or a local imam, or check out YouTube for ‘how to’ videos that make you feel comfortable.

-And remember, you can always ask Allah to guide you to the perfect resource(s) suited for your individual needs.
+And remember, you can always ask Allah to guide you to the perfect resource(s) suited for your individual needs and learning style.

 Salah is a journey – it won’t always feel the same